Alexi Giannoulias: 2010 U.S. Senate campaign

+On November 2, 2010, Kirk defeated Giannoulias 48% to 46%.

+Chicago Public Library Board

+On June 26, 2018, Giannoulias was confirmed to the Chicago Public Library Board, marking his first return to public service since leaving the Treasurer's office.

-2022 Illinois Secretary of State campaign
+Illinois Secretary of State

 Giannoulias announced he would run for Illinois Secretary of State to succeed retiring incumbent Jesse White.
-On June 28, 2022, he won the Democratic primary On November 8, 2022, Giannoulias won the general election, defeating Republican Dan Brady.
+During the Democratic primary, his opponent, Chicago City Clerk Anna Valencia, criticized Giannoulias for his past support of a Republican candidate who supported anti-abortion legislation.
+On June 28, 2022, he won the Democratic primary.
+On November 8, 2022, Giannoulias won the general election, defeating Republican Dan Brady.

+Personal life

+Giannoulias married Jo Terlato in 2014 at St. Andrew Greek Orthodox Church in Chicago.
+Giannoulias is Greek Orthodox.
+They have four children.